Do you want to catch more walleye on Lake Erie? Learn how Lake Erie walleye night fishing can help you catch more fish!

 Night fishing for Lake Erie Walleye has been popular for years.
-In the fall, walleye start to migrate to the spawning grounds in preparation for the spring.
+In the fall, walleye start to migrate to the spawning grounds.
 They have one thing on their mind, food.
-Although walleye can be caught in good numbers during the day, the action at night can be hot and heavy.
-The best part is you do not have to go far to find a good school for walleye feeding.
-In this article, we will talk about when, where, and how to focus on night fishing for walleye.
+Although walleye can be caught in good numbers and size during the day, the action at night can be even better.
+The best part is you do not have to go far to find a good school of walleye.
+In this article, we will cover what you need to know about walleye night fishing.

 Walleye bite at night throughout the year, but the fall is when they come in big numbers and big sizes.
-The action seems to be the best as the moon is setting or rising over the horizon.
+The action seems to be the best as the moon sets or rises over the horizon.
 If you can be out during one of those times it is historically known to be good for the bite.
-If you are a beginner, we recommend you start your fishing in the evening when the sun is still up and get your bearings.
-After you get some practice and feel comfortable at night, then you can start in the twilight hours with ease.
+If you are a beginner, we recommend you start fishing in the evening when the sun is still up and get your bearings.
+After you get some practice and feel comfortable at night, you can start in the twilight hours easily.

 Fishing at night takes practice and good friends.
 It is not recommended to fish at night alone.
 Being in the darkness on Lake Erie poses its own set of challenges.
 If there is an emergency, having a buddy on board the boat will aid in recovery.